 - Make sure you change your filters in accordance with the manufacturer’s instructions.
 Otherwise you may end up with dirtier tap water than you started with.

-In addition to the links and sources provided throughout the text here’s more info about tap water and where water comes from and how water filters work.
+In addition to the links and sources provided throughout the text here’s more info about tap water, where water comes from and how water filters work.

 WHO Tap Water Guidelines: https://www.who.int/water_sanitation_health/water-quality/guidelines/en/